MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-J-Accreditation-Veterinarians-Suspension-Revocation-Such-Accreditation/part-160-Definition-Terms/section-160.1.md

 ##### § 160.1 Definitions. #####

-Link to an amendment published at 85 FR 10564, Feb.
-25, 2020.

 For the purposes of this subchapter the following words, phrases, names and terms shall be construed, respectively, to mean:

+*Accreditation.* The action of the Administrator initially approving a veterinarian in accordance with the provisions of part 161 of this subchapter to perform functions specified in subchapters B, C, D, and G of this chapter, in one State.

-*Accredited veterinarian.* A veterinarian approved by the Administrator in accordance with the provisions of part 161 of this subchapter to perform functions specified in subchapters B, C, and D of this chapter.
+*Accredited veterinarian.* A veterinarian approved by the Administrator in accordance with the provisions of part 161 of this subchapter to perform functions specified in subchapters B, C, D, and G of this chapter.

 *Administrator.* The Administrator of the Animal and Plant Health Inspection Service or any individual authorized to act for the Administrator.